ThomasGsp/HyperProxmox/doc/md/02-backend.md

 ### Databases
-The backend need two database servers: MongoDB and Redis.
+Backend need two database servers: MongoDB and Redis.
 MongoDB is the main data storage and redis is used like a cache system.
-HyperProxmox can run with default configuration, but you should setup redis to work in full memory, and the same for the MongoDB indexes.
+HyperProxmox can run with defaults configuration, but you should setup redis to work in full memory as well for the MongoDB indexes.

 ``` bash